asszem/AndrasCommander/README.md

 - [ ] Display .. for parent folder
 - [ ] VIM like: "gu" for go up one folder
 - [ ] VIM like: "gb" for go back to prev folder
+- [ ] VIM like: ":e" for refreshing the panel

 ### Version 0.4 - Basic File Actions - Rename
 - [ ] VIM like: rename highlighted file with "r"